rohi41/Business_Insights_360/README.md

 -DAX studio (for optimizing the report)

 # PowerBI techniques Learnt
-Creating calculated columns
+-Creating calculated columns
-creating measure using DAX language
+-creating measure using DAX language
-Data modeling
+-Data modeling
-Using Bookmarks to switch between two visuals
+-Using Bookmarks to switch between two visuals
-Page navigation with buttons
+-Page navigation with buttons
-Using divide function to prevent zero division errors creating date table using m language
+-Using divide function to prevent zero division errors -creating date table using m language
-Dynamic titles based on the applied filters
+-Dynamic titles based on the applied filters
-Using KPI indicators
+-Using KPI indicators
-Conditional formatting the values in visuals using icons or background color Data validation techniques
+-Conditional formatting the values in visuals using icons or background color -Data validation techniques
-PowerBi services
+-PowerBi services
 Publishing reports to PowerBi services
 Setting up personal gateway to set up the auto refresh of data PowerBi App creation